Field Trips

 Check back soon for more details on upcoming field trips, or become a member to receive updates via email!

-Field trip leaders are asked to complete and submit a field trip reporting form which includes vegetation lists and notes on any new or unusual plants or vegetation types to the Field Chair, Simon Verlynde.
+Field trip leaders are asked to complete and submit a field trip reporting form which includes vegetation lists and notes on any new or unusual plants or vegetation types to the Field Chair, Zihao Wang.
 These trip reports, when submitted, will be made available as a year end field trip summary publication.

 Please click on the link to access the field trip reporting form: